shafy/shafyy/content/about.md

 draft: false
 ---

 My name is Can Olcer.
 I'm a software engineer and entrepreneur.
-Currently, I'm running a startup that I co-founded called [Kosmos School](https://kosmosschool.com).
-Our mission is to prove that virtual reality is a key technology to significantly improve K-12 education.
+I'm working on a fun educational VR game (at [Kosmos School](https://kosmosschool.com), together with [Dorena](https://twitter.com/dorenanagel)).

+We also run a side project called [Froggodoggo](https://froggodoggo.com) that brings together founders looking for a side gig to finance their startup and companies looking to hire them as part-time software engineers.

+Before starting Kosmos School, I co-founded a company based in Zurich called [Chimpy](https://heychimpy.com/).
+At Chimpy, I'm responsible for product management.

 I was born and raised in Zurich, Switzerland.

-Before founding Kosmos, I co-founded a startup in Zurich called [Chimpy](https://heychimpy.com/).

-You can reach me here: can@kosmosschool.com
+You can contact me here: can@kosmosschool.com

 [Visitor statistics on the excellent Simple Analytics](https://simpleanalytics.com/shafyy.com)